docsforadobe/javascript-tools-guide/docs/integrating-xml/the-xml-object.md

 - `XML.`[children()](xml-object-reference.md#xml-object-children) gets the direct child elements, including text elements.
 - `XML.`[elements()](xml-object-reference.md#xml-object-elements) gets the direct child elements that are XML tags, but does not get text.
 - `XML.`[descendants()](xml-object-reference.md#xml-object-descendants) allows you to match a specific tag, and gets all matching elements at any level of nesting.
-You can also use a “double dot” notation to access descendants of an element.
+You can also use a "double dot" notation to access descendants of an element.
 For example, these statements are equivalent:
   ```default
   xml..title